 The Company established a Remuneration Committee on 22 April 2008 with written terms of reference.
-The Remuneration Committee has 3 members, comprising Ms. Lau Mei Suet (Independent Non-executive Director and chairlady of the Remuneration Committee), Mr. Lee Chun Wai (Executive Director) and Ms. Lee Pui Ching (Independent Non-executive Director).
+The Remuneration Committee has 3 members, comprising Ms. Lau Mei Suet (Independent Non-executive Director and chairlady of the Remuneration Committee), Mr. Lee Chun Wai (Executive Director) and Mr. Tsang Ho Yin (Independent Non-executive Director).
 The remuneration committee is responsible for formulating and making recommendations to the Board in relation to the remunerations policy.

-During the year ended 31 December 2022, the Remuneration Committee held three meetings for reviewing the remuneration packages of the Directors and senior management and making their recommendations to the Board on the remuneration packages of the Directors.
+During the year ended 31 December 2023, the Remuneration Committee held three meetings for reviewing the remuneration packages of the Directors and senior management and making their recommendations to the Board on the remuneration packages of the Directors.
 The attendance is as follows:

 Numbers of

 Name of member attendance

-Ms. Lau Mei Suet (appointed on 28 January 2022) (Committee Chairlady) 2/2
+Ms. Lau Mei Suet (Committee Chairlady) 3/3

 Mr. Lee Chun Wai 3/3

-Ms. Lee Pui Ching 3/3
+Mr. Tsang Ho Yin (appointed on 25 August 2023) 1/1

-Mr. Lee Wing Lun (resigned on 28 January 2022) 0/1
+Ms. Lee Pui Ching (resigned on 25 August 2023) 2/2